 There is no set number of points that automatically earns you a new role.
 The decision is made with staff, volunteers and Community Leaders.
 We are looking for overall engagement with the community as the driving force.

 What happens when I graduate from high school?

 STAY!
 Or at least we hope you will stay on the site, sharing work, giving people comments, sharing your audio and images.
 We ask only that you contact us and we will make you a MENTOR.
-This will allow you to work more closely with users when they are taking advantage of our online Workshops in the YWP Academy.
+This will allow you to work more closely with users.
 Some MENTORS also work for us -- in person or virtually -- as Interns or as paid Fellows and sometimes for college credit.
-And MENTORS also create and run YWP Academy workshops.

 How does my work get chosen to be featured or published elsewhere?

-YWP staff -- GG and Reid, along with Community Leaders, mentors and volunteers -- read just about every single post on this site.
+YWP staff, along with Community Leaders, mentors and volunteers -- read just about every single post on this site.
 That's a lot.
 We are looking for posts that have energy and are "fresh" meaning they have a new idea or perspective or approach.
 We don't like clichés.
 We are looking, too, for a strong voice, that is, that you are confident and strong in your writing, that you understand what it is you are trying to say.
 We are looking for clarity and power.
 We are looking for posts that move us, make us think, make us wonder.

 For all users we have three basic ways we highlight work:

 - Daily Read: Each day we highlight one or two new pieces on the front of this site.
 We also feature a new photo or piece of art at the top, though, for design reasons, we generally have to crop it.